open-telemetry/opentelemetry-specification/specification/metrics/datamodel.md

 [ExponentialHistogram](https://github.com/open-telemetry/opentelemetry-proto/blob/cfbf9357c03bf4ac150a3ab3bcbe4cc4ed087362/opentelemetry/proto/metrics/v1/metrics.proto#L222)
-data points are an alternate representation to the [Histogram](#histogram), used to convey a population of recorded measurements in a compressed format.
-ExponentialHistogram compresses bucket boundaries using an exponential formula, making it suitable for conveying high-resolution data using a large number of buckets.
+data points are an alternate representation to the [Histogram](#histogram) data point, used to convey a population of recorded measurements in a compressed format.
+ExponentialHistogram compresses bucket boundaries using an exponential formula, making it suitable for conveying high-resolution data using a relatively large number of buckets.

-Statements about `Histogram` that refer to aggregation temporality, attributes, timestamps, as well as the `sum`, `count`, and `exemplars` fields are the same for `ExponentialHistogram`.
-These fields all have identical interpretation with `Histogram`, only their bucket structure differs.
+Statements about `Histogram` that refer to aggregation temporality, attributes, and timestamps, as well as the `sum`, `count`, and `exemplars` fields, are the same for `ExponentialHistogram`.
+These fields all share identical interpretation as for `Histogram`, only the bucket structure differs between these two types.

 #### Exponential scale

 The resolution of the ExponentialHistogram is characterized by a parameter known as `scale`, with larger values of `scale` offering greater precision.
-Bucket boundaries of the ExponentialHistogram are located at integer powers of the `base`, which is the "growth factor",
+Bucket boundaries of the ExponentialHistogram are located at integer powers of the `base`, also known as the "growth factor", where:
-where:

 ```
 base = 2**(2**(-scale))